-President Biden hails Amazon workers pressing to unionize in Alabama in unusual sign of support
+Biden hails Amazon workers pressing to unionize in Alabama in unusual sign of support

 “We haven’t had this aggressive and positive of a statement from a president of the United States on behalf of workers in decades,” said Faiz Shakir, a former senior aide to Sen. Bernie Sanders (I-Vt.) and the founder of More Perfect Union, which has released a series of videos on the Amazon unionization drive.
 “It is monumental that you have a president sending a message to workers across the country that if you take the courageous step to start to unionize you will have allies in the administration, the NLRB, and the Labor Department.
 It means a lot.”

-The union trying to organize the Amazon workers expressed gratitude to Biden Sunday night.
+The union trying to organize the Amazon workers expressed gratitude to Biden on Sunday night.

 “As President Biden points out, the best way for working people to protect themselves and their families is by organizing into unions,” RWDSU President Stuart Appelbaum said in a statement.

-One historian called Biden’s decision to send such a strong message of support for workers in the midst of a tense campaign to unionize a potentially watershed moment.
+One historian called Biden’s decision to send such a strong message of support for workers amid a tense campaign to unionize a potentially watershed moment.

 “It’s almost unprecedented in American history,” said Erik Loomis, a labor historian at the University of Rhode Island.
-“We have the sense that previous presidents in the mid-20th century were overtly pro-union but that really wasn’t the case.
+“We have the sense that previous presidents in the mid-20th century were overtly pro-union, but that really wasn’t the case.
 Even FDR never really came out and told workers directly to support a union.”

 Loomis said the video was a sign of the ways the Democratic Party has moved to the left on issues of economic justice in the past decade.

-“It’s a signal that the Biden administration listening to the left flank of the Democratic Party,” he said.
+“It’s a signal that the Biden administration is listening to the left flank of the Democratic Party,” he said.
 “It’s governing like liberals have wanted a Democratic president to govern for a long time.
 He’s not Bernie Sanders, but he sees where the Democratic Party is and he’s moving in that direction as quickly as is politically feasible.”

 Biden has taken a number of other steps that have pleased labor advocates and liberals on issues around worker power in his first few weeks in office.

-He fired Peter Robb, a Trump appointee at the National Labor Relations Board, the agency which oversees union elections who was seen as a major antagonist of union campaigns, within a day of taking office in January.
-His incoming labor secretary, Boston Mayor Marty Walsh, has a strong union background, having risen to prominence in the city through a local chapter of the Laborers union.
+He fired Peter Robb, a Trump appointee at the National Labor Relations Board, the agency that oversees union elections, who was seen as a major antagonist of union campaigns, within a day of taking office in January.
+His incoming labor secretary, Boston Mayor Marty Walsh, has a strong union background, having risen to prominence in the city through a local union chapter.
 Other high-profile appointees such as Jennifer Abruzzo, Biden’s pick to replace Robb, have also come from the world of organized labor.

-And union groups and liberals are still hoping that the administration will lend its weight behind the push to pass the PRO Act, an ambitious set of pro-union and worker labor overhauls that passed the House last year but whose political fate is unclear in the closely divided Senate.
+And union groups and liberals are still hoping that the administration will lend its weight behind the push to pass the Protecting the Right to Organize Act, an ambitious set of pro-union and worker labor overhauls that passed the House last year but whose political fate is unclear in the closely divided Senate.

 Jeff Stein contributed to this report.